-In 1998, President Boris Yeltsin's government defaulted on its domestic debt and Russia experienced a financial meltdown that brought it to the brink of disaster.
+In 1998, President Boris Yeltsin's government defaulted on Russia's debts and the country experienced a financial meltdown that brought its people to the brink of disaster.
 In No Precedent, No Plan, Martin Gilman offers an insider's view of Russia's financial crisis.
-As the International Monetary Fund’s senior person in Moscow, Gilman was in the eye of the storm.
-Russia's policy response to the economic collapse stemming from the disintegration of the Soviet Union was chaotic.
-Fiscal deficits loomed in anticipation of future budget revenue that never seemed to materialize—despite repeated promises to the IMF.
-The rapid buildup of sovereign debt would have challenged even a competent government.
-In the new Russia, with its barely functioning government and no consensus on the path toward democratic and economic transformation, domestic politics trumped economic common sense.
+As the senior representative of the International Monetary Fund in Moscow beginning in 1996, Gilman was in the eye of the storm.
+Now, he tells the dramatic story of Russia's economic evolution following the collapse of the Soviet Union and analyzes the 1998 crisis and its aftermath.

 No Precedent, No Plan offers a definitive account—the first from an insider's perspective—of Russia's painful transition to a market economy.

-"1998 will go into history books as one of the most dramatic years in contemporary Russian history.
-Martin Gilman was at the very center of these remarkable developments, which makes his insider story such fascinating reading."
+1998 will go into history books as one of the most dramatic years in contemporary Russian history.
+Martin Gilman was at the very center of these remarkable developments, which makes his insider story such fascinating reading.

---Aleksei Mozhin, Executive Director for Russia, International Monetary Fund
+Executive Director for Russia, International Monetary Fund

-"As both a direct participant in Russia's economic transformation and a level-headed, insightful analyst of it, Martin Gilman has written a truly unique book.
-No Precedent, No Plan highlights the critically important role of state weakness in explaining Russia's trajectory and, by opening up the 'black box' of the state for the reader, makes that often overlooked story compelling and eminently readable."
+As both a direct participant in Russia's economic transformation and a level-headed, insightful analyst of it, Martin Gilman has written a truly unique book.
+No Precedent, No Plan highlights the critically important role of state weakness in explaining Russia's trajectory and, by opening up the 'black box' of the state for the reader, makes that often overlooked story compelling and eminently readable.

---Samuel Charap, National Security and International Policy Program, Center for American Progress
+National Security and International Policy Program, Center for American Progress

-"Those who have a stereotypical view of what has happened in Russia since the collapse of the USSR will take no comfort from reading No Precedent, No Plan.
+Those who have a stereotypical view of what has happened in Russia since the collapse of the USSR will take no comfort from reading No Precedent, No Plan.
 Drawing on a unique combination of experience and expertise, Martin Gilman convincingly proves that 'the reality is more complex, and perhaps more troubling.'
-By putting the story of Russia's struggle for a market economy in broader international and historical context, he makes an invaluable contribution to our view of these critical years in Russia."
+By putting the story of Russia's struggle for a market economy in broader international and historical context, he makes an invaluable contribution to our view of these critical years in Russia.

---Fyodor Lukyanov, editor, Russia in Global Affairs
+editor, Russia in Global Affairs